news-1

 9 May, 2013

 A think-tank has launched a paper calling for a land value tax to help deliver a ‘house-building revolution’. the Centre for Labour and Social Studies suggests this could replace business rates and stamp duty and should be levied on all land except where it lies under people’s homes.
-The paper says the tax should end… Read more »
+Read more »

 Little change in house prices during April